 Publishers do not need to know anything about their subscribers, and subscribers only have to know the name of the topic channel they are subscribed to.
-Publishers simply define what data goes in which channel and transmit the channel data once only from one-to-many, so that it can be easily shared out amongst other apps for their own uses.
+Publishers simply define what data goes in which channel and transmit the channel data once only from one-to-many, so that it can be easily and asynchronously shared out amongst other apps for their own uses.

-- Any publisher may also be a subscriber and data streams can be multiplexed, enabling the creation of interlinked systems that mesh together in an elegant, distributed, and internally-consistent manner.
+Any publisher may also be a subscriber and data streams can be multiplexed, enabling the creation of interlinked systems that mesh together in an elegant, distributed, and internally-consistent manner.

-- Message data types can be anything from strings to complex objects representing text, sensor data, audio, video, or other digital content.
+Published message data types can be anything from strings to complex objects representing text, sensor data, audio, video, or other digital content.